 You can dip the shrimp toasts (shrimp-side down) in sesame seeds if you would like.
 It’s not necessary, but I like the look of having half the shrimp toasts covered in seeds, and the other half naked.

 These shrimp toasts are shallow fried in a bit of oil, and they cook super fast!
-They are best enjoyed immediately, but I actually arranged them on a rack in a baking sheet (so the bottoms stay crisp) to warmed them back up in the oven right before the guests arrived, and they were still really good.
+They are best enjoyed immediately, but I actually arranged them on a rack in a baking sheet (so the bottoms stay crisp) to warm them back up in the oven right before the guests arrived, and they were still really good.

 You can eat them plain, but a bit of sweet, tangy, and slightly spicy Thai sweet chili sauce is the perfect accompaniment.